 We are proud that Beckmann’s first grade backpack has received IGR’s recommendation.
 Their tests confirm the user-friendliness and good ergonomic qualities of our backpacks.

 “In various tests, we tested the user-friendliness and good ergonomic qualities of Beckmann backpacks.
 The tests clearly showed that the load is distributed across various points when carrying the backpack.
 This feature protects the back.” says Christian Brunner, Board member of the IGR Institute for Health and Ergonomics.

-The focus on ergonomic principles, which also convinced the jury from the Institute of Health and Ergonomics, meant that Beckmann of Norway received the much sought-after Innovation Award for Ergonomics 2019.
+The focus on ergonomic principles, which also convinced the jury from the Institute of Health and Ergonomics, meant that Beckmann of Norway received the much sought-after Innovation Award for Ergonomics in 2021 and 2019.